SREhttp/2 Manual ||

 In particular, selector-specific required privileges

+are determined.
 Note that if there are no selector-specific required privileges defined, then

 a set default required privileges may be used.